When is it we see ourselves most clearly and thereby learn most about ourselves?

 These strategies, beliefs and ideas are typical of the authoritarian parenting style:

-If you had most 'B's in this parenting style test you might be what can be called a permissive or indulgent parent.
+If you had most 'B's you might be what can be called a permissive or indulgent parent.

 These strategies, beliefs and ideas are typical of the permissive parenting style: